Energy-Lab-Pollution/twitter_search/README.md

 ```

-### Constants
+## Constants

 Several constants are used in the code.

-Also, the available types of accounts, along with the queries used to search for the twitter users, are in the `config_utils/queries.py` file.
+- Queries and account types: The available types of accounts, along with the queries used to search for the twitter users, are in the `config_utils/queries.py` file.

+- Locations of interest: The locations of interest are in the `config_utils/cities.py` file.
+The `run.py` script iterates over these locations to search for users when the `all` argument is passed for the location.

+- Access: The access keys are in the `config_utils/config.py` file.
+This tokens are used to access the Twitter API and the Google Maps API; you need to ask for this file from the authors.

+- Other constants: Other constants are in the `config_utils/constants.py` file.
+These constants include paths, the number of users to fetch, capitals, the zero-shot threshold score and others.

+- Constants for the `twitter_filtering code`: There are also some other constants in the `twitter_filtering/util/constants.py` file.
+These constants include paths, mostly.